The Hodge and Tate conjectures for hyper-K\"{a}hler sixfolds of generalized Kummer type: Algebraic cycles on -varieties

 The odd cohomology obviously does not contain Hodge classes.
 The last summand consists of canonical Hodge classes, which are all algebraic by Theorem \ref{thm:HCcanonical}.
 It remains to show that the Hodge classes in $(H^{\bullet}(K,\QQ))^G$ are algebraic.

 By Theorem \ref{thm:associatedK3}, we have a diagram

 where $b\colon \tilde{K}\to K$ is the successive blow-up of $16$ smooth fourfolds, the action of $G$ extends to an action on $\tilde{K}$, and the quotient $q\colon \tilde{K}\to Y_K$ gives a variety of $\mathrm{K}3^{[3]}$-type.
-Moreover, $Y_K$ is a smooth and projective moduli space of stable sheaves on the K3 surface $S_K$.
-The Hodge conjecture holds for any power of $S_K$ by \cite[Corollary 5.8]{floccariKum3}; by a result of B\"ulles~\cite{Bue18}, this implies that the Hodge conjecture holds for $Y_K$ as well.
+Moreover, $Y_K$ is birational to a smooth and projective moduli space $M$ of stable sheaves on the K3 surface $S_K$.
+The Hodge conjecture holds for any power of $S_K$ by \cite[Corollary 5.8]{floccariKum3}; by a result of B\"ulles~\cite{Bue18}, this implies that the Hodge conjecture holds for $M$ as well.
+Since birational hyper-K\"ahler varieties have isomorphic motives (\cite{Rie14}), it follows that the Hodge conjecture holds for $Y_K$.

 The pull-back along $q$ identifies the cohomology of $Y_K$ with $H^{\bullet}(\tilde{K},\QQ)^G$, while the pull-back along $b$ embeds $G$-equivariantly the rational cohomology of $K$ into that of $\tilde{K}$.
 The left-inverse of $b^*$ is the push-forward $b_*$.
 Therefore, $r^*\coloneqq b_*q^*$ induces a surjection